th3bes/Wallpaper-Engine-Code/Stardew Valley Dynamic Day/README.md

 The major systems for my Stardew Valley Dynamic Day wallpaper.
-If you want to make use of these for your own projects, you will 100% need to edit them yourself to fit your workspace - good luck!
+</br>If you want to make use of these for your own projects, you will 100% need to edit them yourself to fit your workspace - good luck!
+</br>(none of these use ScriptProperties because I couldn't be bothered to add them whilst writing)